 - Step away from the crib

-- After 15 seconds you'll ear a loud bip; this is the Rouse Alarm.
+- After 15 seconds you'll ear a single beep; this is the Rouse Alarm.
 Then the main alarm will sound from the Nursery Unit after a further 5 seconds.
 If the Alarm does not sound, ensure everything is set up correctly and try again; check battery levels on all units.
 The sensitivity setting may require lowering by a single level due to other vibrations/movements

 - If the alarm does sound, pat your hand lightly on a corner of mattress twice for Sensor to detect movement.

-NOTE: It can take up to 8 seconds for the Sensor Pad to recognize movement and for the alarm to stop
+NOTE: It can take up to 8 seconds for the Sensor Pad to recognise movement and for the alarm to stop

 - If the alarm continues, even after lightly patting the corner of your mattress twice, adjust the sensitivity higher (up one level) and repeat this test